nikic/PHP-Parser/doc/component/Pretty_printing.markdown

 For automated code refactoring, migration and similar, you will usually only want to modify a small portion of the code and leave the remainder alone.
-The basic pretty printer is not suitable for this, because it will also reformat parts of the code, which have not been modified.
+The basic pretty printer is not suitable for this, because it will also reformat parts of the code which have not been modified.

 Since PHP-Parser 4.0 an experimental formatting-preserving pretty-printing mode is available, which attempts to preserve the formatting of code, those AST nodes have not changed, and only reformat code which has been modified or newly inserted.

-Use of the formatting-preservation functionality currently requires some additional preparatory
+Use of the formatting-preservation functionality requires some additional preparatory steps:
-steps:

 ```php
 use PhpParser\{Lexer, NodeTraverser, NodeVisitor, Parser, PrettyPrinter};